The Group (novel): Characters

 Polly Andrews: Her family suffers financial losses due to the Depression.
 She is pretty, with "almost flaxen hair", "milk-white skin" and "big blue eyes".
 She lives in a building where most of her neighbors are socialists, and she works as a technician in a local hospital.
 She has an affair with Gus LeRoy, a married publisher, who is going through psychoanalysis at the request of his wife.
 Polly does not understand why he needs analysis, and after reading Freud, she decides that she herself needs analysis.
 Gus eventually leaves Polly and goes back to his wife.
-Polly's father, who has just gotten divorced from Polly's mother and suffers from bipolar disorder, comes to live with Polly.
+Polly's father, who has just gotten divorced from Polly's mother and has bipolar disorder, comes to live with Polly.
 Her father converts to Trotskyism.
 In the manic phase of his disorder, he overspends their budget, forcing Polly to sell her blood at the hospital.
 Polly marries Dr. Jim Ridgeley, a psychiatrist, who offers her financial and moral support.

 Priss Hartshorn: An idealistic believer in the FDR program, she marries Dr. Sloan Crockett, a pediatrician.
 She has a job with the National Recovery Administration.
 She gives birth to Stephen, whom she has difficulty breast-feeding and potty-training.
 Under the hospital regimen, she sleeps apart from her son, whom she hears crying most of the nights.
 Her husband wishes her to feed Stephen her breast milk rather than formula, a somewhat radical notion at the time.
 Priss, pressured at the hospital to allow them to bottle feed the baby, also feels pressured by her husband, thinking, "Sloan…was enamored of his own theories, which he wanted to enforce, like Prohibition, regardless of the human factor".

 Helena Davison: "A short, sandy haired girl with an appealing snub nose", Helena was "regarded as the droll member of the group", because of her sense of humor.
 Her mother has her "tutored in every conceivable subject", including athletics, musical instruments, outdoor activities and crafts.
 Despite her Vassar education, she gets a job as a teacher at an experimental school in Cleveland, Ohio, teaching "finger-painting".
 She catches Kay's husband kissing another woman, Norine, a Vassar girl who was involved in left politics and not in The Group.
 She decides not to tell Kay, but agrees to go to Norine's house to talk.
 Norine's husband is impotent and Norine has had several affairs.
 Norine asks Helena how she should fix her life, and Helena makes several suggestions, including scrubbing the floor, painting the sitting room a different color, and buying "some real food".
 By the end of the novel, Helena moves to New York to pursue an art career.
 She is the only character who remains single.